Azderica/Azderica/README.md

 Hi, I'm myeonghun.

-I'm working hard to be a Full-stack Web developer.

-I'm trying to become a person who develops every day.
+I'm working hard to be a pro web developer and a person who grow everyday.

 <div align=center>